Dreezy305/NestJs-Interview-Questions/README.md

 ### What are the major components of Nestjs

-The main components of a NestjS application are the controller, service, and module.
+The main components of a NestJS application are the controller, service, and module.

 ### What are the HTTP Frameworks supported by Nestjs